 Roger lives in Shropshire with his wife, Sheelagh.
-They have three daughters and four grandsons.
-Since being diagnosed with a soft tissue sarcoma in 1999, Roger has had ten operations, chemotherapy and radiotherapy.
-These have included a lower leg amputation in 2007 and two thoracic metastectomy operations in mid-2013.
+They have three daughters and five grandsons.
+Since being diagnosed with a soft tissue sarcoma in 1999, Roger has undergone ten operations, chemotherapy and radiotherapy, including a lower leg amputation in 2007 and two thoracic metastectomy operations in 2013.

-Three years after his diagnosis, Roger and Sheelagh started work on what has become Sarcoma UK.
-Initially, it acted as a hub of information but with an increasing number of patients and carers becoming involved, it grew to provide a wider range of services.
-This included helping to start the British Sarcoma Group (BSG), the educational association of the specialist doctors, and Sarcoma Patients Euronet (SPAEN) the worldwide association of sarcoma patient groups.
-In 2010 Sarcoma UK was re-launched based in London with CEO Lindsey Bennister and a staff team.
+Three years after his diagnosis, Roger and Sheelagh started work on what would become Sarcoma UK.
+Initially a hub of sarcoma information, the increasing number of patients and carers becoming involved meant it grew to provide a wider range of services.
+This included helping to start the British Sarcoma Group (BSG), the educational charity of the specialist doctors, and Sarcoma Patients Euronet (SPAEN) the worldwide association of sarcoma patient groups.
+In 2010 Sarcoma UK was relaunched with its base in London.

 Roger’s own journey has involved working as a patient representative across cancer.
 He had the privilege of working with Professor Sir Mike Richards, the former National Cancer Director, as a member of his Advisory Board for five years.
 Roger has a special interest in research, has been a member of the NCRI Board and chaired the national patient group in research.
-He has also been active with NICE, most recently as the patient expert on the development of Quality Standards for Sarcoma.
+He has been active with NICE developing guidance for treatment of sarcoma.

-Roger continues to act as an advocate when necessary.
-He believes that the more patients can be empowered to speak out, the better we can make the landscape for all patients.
+Roger continues to work as a patient advocate and believes that the more we can empower patients to speak out, the better we can make the landscape for all patients.
 He works with a range of organisations and academic research groups in the UK and Europe.
 Among them are:

-- The National Cancer Research Institute (NCRI) Sarcoma Clinical Studies Group
+- Member of the National Cancer Research Institute (NCRI) Sarcoma Studies Group (CSG)

 Prior to being diagnosed with sarcoma in 1999, Roger worked as a journalist and consultant in the competitive TV and telecommunications industry.
 Earlier in his career he worked in production for BBC TV (1964 to 1980) and as an independent producer (1980 to 1990).